Shenandoah (film): Plot

-After being taken to a different prisoner of war camp, Boy is befriended by rebel soldier Carter (James Best), who plans to escape and decides to let Boy come along.
+After being taken to a different prisoner of war camp, Boy is befriended by rebel soldier Carter, who plans to escape and decides to let Boy come along.
 They and a few other men successfully escape while being loaded on a paddle wheeler and start heading south.
 They come onto a Confederate camp and the next day are attacked by the Federals.
-Carter is killed, and Boy is shot in the leg.
-A Union soldier almost kills him, but it turns out to be his friend, Gabriel who has joined the Union Army.
-Gabriel helps him hide in a bush until after the battle.
+Carter is killed in battle, and Boy is shot in the leg.
+A Union soldier almost kills him, but it turns out to be Gabriel, who has joined the Union Army.
+Gabriel helps Boy hide in a bush until after the battle.

 Back at the farm, three Confederate scavengers raid the place, killing James before attacking and killing Ann.
 On their way home, the Andersons run across a Confederate unit guarding the road.
 A young sentry, startled awake by the sound of horses, takes a shot at Jacob, killing him instantly.
 Charlie starts to strangle the sentry, but stops to ask him his age.
 The sentry replies, "Sixteen, sir."
-Charlie, remembering that his youngest son is sixteen, emotionally tells the sentry that he wants him to live and be an old man and have many sons.
+Charlie, remembering Boy, emotionally tells the sentry that he wants him to live and be an old man and have many sons.
 He wants him to know what it feels like to lose one of them.
-The sentry then weeps in guilt.
+The sentry then weeps.

 When the Andersons return home, the doctor tells them what happened to James and Ann.
-Their child Martha is still alive, with a black woman acting as her nanny, and Charlie takes her in his arms.
-Next day at the breakfast table, Charlie begins his standard prayer, but is so heartbroken that he can't finish it.
+Baby Martha is still alive, with a black woman acting as her nanny, and Charlie takes her in his arms.
+The next day at the breakfast table, Charlie begins his standard prayer, but is so heartbroken that he can't finish it.
 He goes out to the family graveyard to see his wife's grave.
-He sees the graves of James, Jacob and Ann alongside hers, and he hears church bells ringing in the distance.
+He sees the graves of James, Jacob, and Ann alongside hers, and he hears church bells ringing in the distance.

-At the farmhouse, he demands to know why no one told him it was Sunday.
-The whole family gets dressed and ready for church, arriving as the singing begins.
-As the congregation completes the first song, the pastor (Denver Pyle) starts to announce the next hymn.
+At the farmhouse, he demands to know why nobody told him that it was Sunday.
+The whole family gets dressed and ready for church, arriving late, as usual, as the singing begins.
+As the congregation completes the first hymn, the pastor starts to announce the next.
 Boy stumbles through the door on a crutch.
-The whole congregation looks, and Charlie Anderson turns to see what is happening.
+The whole congregation looks, and Charlie turns to see what is happening.
 His face lights up, and he helps his son to the pew.
-Everyone joyously sings in unison as the story ends.
+Everybody joyously sings in unison.